ckling/promoss/readme.txt

 -BATCHSIZE_ALPHA	Integer.
 How many observations do we take before updating alpha_1.
 Default: 1000 -MIN_DICT_WORDS		Integer.
 If the words.txt file is missing, words.txt is created by using words which occur at least MIN_DICT_WORDS times in the corpus.
 Default: 100
 -save_prefix		String.
 If given, this String is appended to all output files.
--delta_fix 		If set, delta is fixed and set to this value.
 -alpha_0		Double.
 Initial value of alpha_0.
 Default: 1
 -alpha_1		Double.
 Initial value of alpha_1.
 Default: 1
+-epsilon		Comma-separated double.
+Dirichlet prior over the weights of contexts.
+Comma-separated double values, with dimensionality equal to the number of contexts.
+-delta_fix 		If set, delta is fixed and set to this value.
+Otherwise delta is learned during inference.
 -rhokappa		Double.
 Initial value of kappa, a parameter for the learning rate of topics.
 Default: 0.5 -rhotau			Integer.
 Initial value of tau, a parameter for the learning rate of topics.
 Default: 64 -rhos			Integer.
 Initial value of s, a parameter for the learning rate of topics.
 Default: 1